CSProDevelopment/CSEntryAndroidLauncher/README.md

 ## Using a Deep Link

 Deep links that run applications using CSEntry begin with https://csprousers.org/pff.
 The PFF's filename is specified, following /pff, as part of the URI's path.
 If multiple path segments are provided, for example https://csprousers.org/pff/my-directory/my-survey.pff, the path is treated as a full file path to be evaluated from within the *csentry* directory.
-If only a single path segment is provided, for example https://csprousers.org/pff/my-survey.pff, then CSEntry will recursively look at files in the *csentry* directory until finding a file with the filename.
+If only a single path segment is provided, for example https://csprousers.org/pff/my-survey.pff, then CSEntry will recursively look at files in the *csentry* directory until finding a file with the specified filename.

 To pass additional parameters that will get added to the PFF, add them as query parameters.